 Of all the plants that you can grow alongside dill, cabbage is one of the best.
 Dill helps with detracting cabbage worms and loopers so that your cabbage foliage remains intact.
 In general, dill is great for other brassica plants like cabbage.
 Brussel sprouts, broccoli, and collards will definitely reap pest control benefits with dill next to them.
 Dill is also said to help cabbage grow.
 Cabbage itself, however, may not necessarily help dill all that much, although it can provide support under windy circumstances.

-Dill can attract lacewings and ladybugs that eliminate aphids that prey on asparagus plants.
+Dill can attract lacewings and ladybugs that eliminate pesky aphids that prey on asparagus plants.
 This versatile herb will also help asparagus by repelling spider mites, which feed on plant sap and tissue.
 Additionally, it attracts birds that spread asparagus seeds and eat pests.
 In return, asparagus will give dill some much-appreciated shade, which is especially helpful in the warm growing season months.

 Dill is also happy to reside next to other herbs, including basil.
 Not only can you combine them in your favorite savory dishes, but you can also keep dill and basil together in the same grow pot.
 Both plants enjoy moist soil, cool temperatures, and moderate fertilizing.
 When you grow these two together, you won’t need to worry about conflicting needs ruining your harvest.
 Other herbs that can do well with dill include chives, lemon balm, and lemon thyme.

 Dill can help cucumbers out by attracting predatory insects that get rid of pests.
-In particular, this herb attracts wasps, which will prey on pesky cucumber beetles.
+In particular, this herb attracts wasps, which will prey on those annoying cucumber beetles.
 Instead of resorting to chemical pesticides, try planting dill next to your cucumbers in your organic garden.
 When it comes to food, dill and cucumbers obviously go together: Dill is infamously pickle seasoning!

 In the garden, dill and other herbs can help reduce Japanese beetles and aphids feasting on onions.
 Dill is said to enhance onion flavor as well.
 Onion, in turn, can repel pests that munch on dill while attracting pollinators.

-Because of its pest repellent properties, dill is a versatile plant in the garden.
+Because of its pest-repellent properties, dill is a versatile plant in the garden.
 However, there are plants you shouldn’t grow next to dill, as it may stunt growth in some plants or even cross-pollinate with them.
 Ahead, we’ve taken note of some plants that don’t necessarily mix well with dill in the garden.

 - Tomatoes: Dill may initially help tomatoes grow, but as this herb matures, it can impede tomato growth.